 |Gas in/outlet ports||PVDF screw-type tube connection for tube Ø 4i / 6o mm|

-Table of absorption capacities at various gas flow rates:
+Table of absorption capacities at various flow rates and CO2 concentrations: (1)

 |Biogas Input||Flow Rate (ml/h)|